jomaw0/SQLiteORM-swift/SUBSCRIPTION_ENHANCEMENT_PROPOSAL.md

 ## Conclusion

 The current "Simple" subscription system is solid but represents just the foundation.
-By building on the excellent atomic setup pattern and expanding with specialized subscription types, improved performance, and better developer tools, SQLiteORM can become a best-in-class reactive data layer for Swift applications.
+By building on the excellent atomic setup pattern and expanding with specialized subscription types, improved performance, and better developer tools, SwiftSync can become a best-in-class reactive data layer for Swift applications.

 The key is maintaining the simplicity and reliability of the current system while adding power features that developers can opt into as needed.